ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 Here is the list of terms used in this document:

 - **`Identity`**: A unique representation of a user, service account, or any other entity recognized by the system.
-An `Identity` is the foundational concept that defines who or what is interacting with the system, often provided or verified by an Identity Provider (IDP).
+An `Identity` is the foundational concept that defines who or what is interacting with the system, often provided or verified by an Identity Provider (IdP).
 - **`Principal`**: A specific `Identity` actively engaged in an authenticated session or action within the system.
 A `Principal` represents the operational context of an `Identity` during its interaction with the system, including its roles, permissions, and any assumed responsibilities.
 - **`Node`**: A hardware or software component in the system architecture.
 It receives requests from a principal and performs actions within an authorization context on behalf of that principal.
 - **`API Key`**: The **API Key** consists of a unique **ID** and a **secret**; the **secret** is hashed before being stored to enhance security, ensuring that sensitive data is protected even if the database is compromised.